opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 There are two complementary pieces to runtime evaluation:

-1. Implicit filtering for list/search APIs
+1. **Implicit filtering** for List and Search APIs.
-2. Explicit checks for point operations or custom flows
+2. **Explicit checks** for point operations or custom flows.

-### 1. Implicit filtering through `all_shared_principals`
+### 1. Implicit filtering through all_shared_principals

-When a plugin lists resources, we want it to not care about who the current user is.
-Instead:
+When a plugin lists resources, we want it to operate without needing to know the current user's identity.
+The system accomplishes this through the following process:

-1. The plugin exposes a list or search API (for example, `GET /_plugins/_reports/definitions`).
+1. The plugin exposes a list or Search API (for example, `GET /_plugins/_reports/definitions`).
-2. Inside the handler, the plugin issues a search against its system index using a plugin client (a system-level subject).
+2. Within the handler, the plugin issues a search against its system index using a plugin client (a system-level subject).
 3. The Security plugin attaches a Document-level security (DLS) query behind the scenes.
-4. The DLS query checks an `all_shared_principals` field on each resource document.
+4. This DLS query checks an `all_shared_principals` field on each resource document.

-A resource document might look like:
+A resource document might look as follows:

 ```json
 {